apache/camel/MIGRATION.md

 Multiple CamelContexts per application not supported
 ----------------------------------------------------

-Support for multiple CamelContext's has been deprecated and only 1 CamelContext per deployment is supported.
+Support for multiple CamelContext's has been removed/deprecated and only 1 CamelContext per deployment is supported.
 The latter was not recommended anyway and was also not 100% implemented (for example in camel-cdi).
 For Camel 3 only 1 CamelContext per deployment is recommended and supported.

 The `context` attribute on the various Camel annotations such as `@EndpointInject`, `@Produce`, `@Consume` etc has therefore been removed.

 Migrating custom components
 ---------------------------